kinverarity1/lasio/README.md

 $ python setup.py develop
 ```

-And to update:
+And to update to the latest version:

 ```bash
 $ git pull origin master
 ```

-### Tests
+### Testing

 [![Build Status](https://travis-ci.org/kinverarity1/lasio.svg?branch=master)](https://travis-ci.org/kinverarity1/lasio)

-lasio is tested regularly at [Travis CI](https://travis-ci.org/kinverarity1/lasio) against Python versions 2.7, 3.3, 3.4, 3.5, and 3.6. lasio should work on Python 2.6 and 3.2, but these are tested only occassionally.
+Every time lasio is updated, all the automated tests are run at [Travis CI](https://travis-ci.org/kinverarity1/lasio) against Python versions 2.7, 3.3, 3.4, 3.5, and 3.6. lasio should also work on Python 2.6 and 3.2, but these are tested only occassionally.

 To run tests yourself, first install the testing framework and all the optional packages: